bocoup/webpack-workshop/content/01-working-around-incompatibilities/content/01-resolving-require.md

   }
 };
 ```

+???
+- Every type of require eventually end up giving us a path to a file.
+- **`resolve.extensions`** is a webpack config that lists string extensions that webpack will try to append to `require`'d files
+- At this point webpack will check its list of extensions for the FIRST MATCH and use it.

 --

 - The first `''` is important—it allows extensions to be explicitly used in `require`
---

 - Without `''`, `require('./index')` will work but `require('./index.js')` won't
---

 - `''` will cause `require('./style.css')` to work (or any other explicit extension)
---

 - Add `'.css'` to make `require('./style')` work, e.g.

 ???

-Every type of require eventually end up giving us a path to a file.

-At this point webpack will check its list of extensions for the FIRST MATCH and use it.

 Note that an empty string is used as the first extension here, this allows webpack to find `require('style.css')` without trouble, but you can leave off the '.css' if you add the extension to this configuration.